-\Maximum permitted residential density is 30 dwelling units per net buildable acre.
-A residential density of up to 40 units per net buildable acre will be permitted where a minimum of 20% of the project's units qualify as workforce housing.
+\Maximum permitted residential density is 30 dwelling units per net £ 40 units per net buildable acre will be permitted where a minimum of workforce housing.

-\\The maximum Floor Area Ratio (FAR) for all nonresidential uses shall be .60 FAR with a potential bonus of .20 FAR for developments that qualify as a workforce housing development.
-A potential bonus of .20 FAR is also available for projects that meet the minimum green certification standards per Policy FLU 5.15 Mixed-Use Developments.
-In no case shall the FAR exceed 1.0 inclusive of each bonus.
+\\The maximum Floor Area Ratio (FAR) for all nonresidential uses she FAR for developments that qualify as a workforce housing developments available for projects that meet the minimum green certification standard Developments.
+In no case shall the FAR exceed 1.0 inclusive of each

-- 2 Location of the property within, or in close proximity to, an established Community Redevelopment Area or within a one-mile radius of a commuter rail station stop. - 3 Standards, methodologies and techniques addressed in the Comprehensive Plan, such as level of service standards to ensure that internal consistency is maintained; - 4 Provision of facilities and services shall be required consistent with Exhibit FLU: Services and Facilities By Classification; and - 5 Mixed Development land use shall not be assigned to properties within the Wekiva River Protection Area or the East Rural Area of Seminole County.
+- 1 Properties currently surrounded by or planned for urban densities and intensities of land use; - 2 Location of the property within, or in close proximity to, an established Community Redevelopment Area or within a one-mile radius of a commuter rail station stop. - 3 Standards, methodologies and techniques addressed in the Comprehensive Plan, such as level of service standards to ensure that internal consistency is maintained; - 4 Provision of facilities and services shall be required consistent with Exhibit FLU: Services and Facilities By Classification; and - 5 Mixed Development land use shall not be assigned to properties within the Wekiva River Protection Area or the East Rural Area of Seminole County.

-Nonresidential uses and FARs shall transition away from established residential neighborhoods according to the requirements of Policy FLU 5.15 Mixed-Use Developments and the assigned zoning classification to prevent adverse impacts to adjacent residential neighborhoods.
-Mixed-use structures abutting neighborhoods or lands with residential future land use designations shall include design features facing those residential lands that are compatible with and complementary to the residential areas and other features intended to ensure a compact, walkable development pattern, as specified in the Seminole County Comprehensive Plan Performance Standards contained within Policy FLU 5.15 Mixed-Use Developments and the Land Development Code.
+Nonresidential uses and FARs shall transition away from established residential neighborhoods according to the requirements of Policy FLU 5.15 Mixed-Use Developments and the assigned zoning classification to prevent adverse impacts to adjacent residential Mixed-use neighborhoods. structures abutting neighborhoods or lands with residential future land use designations shall include design features facing those residential lands that are compatible with and complementary to the residential areas and other features intended to ensure a compact, walkable development pattern, as specified in the Seminole County Comprehensive Plan Performance Standards contained within Policy FLU 5.15 Mixed-Use Developments and the Land Development Code.